 With the support of Bruce Power Seed Funding, this project will create and implement new Toolkits for Additional Residential Units (ARUs) and Missing Middle housing.
 These Toolkits will standardize the development of ARUs and missing middle housing by simplifying the approval process, lowering development costs (including plans), encouraging the adoption of innovative housing designs, and educating residents about the process.
 The project will also feature architectural designs that can be shared and used throughout Saugeen Shores, making tiny homes as ARUs available at an affordable cost.

-For more information on Additional Residential Units (ARUs), visit our Planning Initiatives webpage.
+For more information on Additional Residential Units (ARUs), visit our Ready-to-build housing designs webpage.

 5.Incentive Programming Tools Initiative